caltechlibrary/newt/newt_yaml_syntax.md

 `id`
 : (required) this is the name identifying the model.
 It must conform to variable name rules[^21]

-The following properties are inspired by GitHub YAML issue template syntax[^22] (abbr: GHYTS)
+The following properties are inspired by GitHub YAML issue template syntax[^22] (abbr: GHYITS)

 `description`
-: (required: GHYTS, optional: newt) A human description of the model, It will appear in the web form and SQL components generated from the model
+: (required: GHYITS, optional: newt) A human description of the model, It will appear in the web form and SQL components generated from the model

 `elements`
 : (required) A a list of input types.
 Each input type maps to columns in SQL, input element in web forms and or HTML elements in read only pages

 #### a model's input types

 This is based on HTML5 form input types.
-They were inspired by GitHub YAML issue template (abbr: GHYTS) input types[^23].
+They were inspired by GitHub YAML issue template (abbr: GHYITS) input types[^23].

 `id`
 : (required) an identifier for the element.
 Must conform to variable name rules[^21].
 It is used to SQL as a column name and in web forms for the input property.